 Specifically, this library provides the following synchronize methods to correspond with each of the following Graffiti API methods:

-returnon the iterator orbreaks out of the loop, allowing for live updates without additional polling.Example 1: Suppose a user publishes a post using put.
+returnon the iterator orbreaks out of the loop, allowing for live updates without additional polling.Example 1: Suppose a user publishes a post using post.
 If the feed displaying that user's posts is using synchronizeDiscover to listen for changes, then the user's new post will instantly appear in their feed, giving the UI a responsive feel.

 Example 2: Suppose one of a user's friends changes their name.
 As soon as the user's application receives one notice of that change (using get or discover), then synchronizeDiscover listeners can be used to update all instance's of that friend's name in the user's application instantly, providing a consistent user experience.